 There’s a hippie commune camping in front of the Vicar Street stage as I arrive to see Philadelphia troubadour Kurt Vile.
 Long, unkempt hair tangles from person to person, their shirts missing buttons and their shoes soleless.
 They’re a stereotypically chilled out bunch, but Vile is too shyly genuine to be mistaken for a hobo-chic wannabe.
-Although he does look like he googled best acoustic guitars under 1000, but forgot a couple of 0s.
 He shuffles cartoonishly onto the stage and kicks into “Loading Zones”, the opening track of his recent and critically acclaimed Bottle It In, with a few shy words and a sheepish smile.

 It’s instantly clear that Kurt is on form – his vocals are crisp, lazily certain and sport a sunburnt, twangy bass that bellows impressively in comparison to his thinner studio recordings.
 The Violators, his band, are consistently brilliant throughout the evening, hissing and screaming half-harmonies.

 The set, however, can be neatly divided in half: songs that prioritise Kurt’s acoustic guitar-playing and songs that embrace the collective vigour of The Violators.